krishjha1121/Prep/OOP/README.md

         - Every method present inside the final class is always final by default but every variable present inside the final class need not be final.

 - Class Level Modifiers (Nested classes)
     - Top level class modifiers + private + protected + static;

+- static :
+    - The static keyword in Java is mainly used for memory management, allowing variables and methods to belong to the class itself rather than individual instances.
+    - The static keyword belongs to the class rather than an instance of the class.
+    - The static keyword is used for a constant variable or a method that is the same for every instance of a class.
+    - We do not need to create objects of the class to use static methods.
+    - We can call static members using the class name directly.
+    - Static members belong to the class, not to any specified object.
+    - Static members can not access non-static members.
+    - Static methods cannot be overridden in subclasses because they belong to the class, not to an object.

 - Examples :

 - This example demonstrates that a static method can be called without creating an instance of the class.